 Contrary to what many allergy sufferers still believe, it isn’t actually cat hair that produces an allergy to cats.
 It is a protein called “Fel d 1” that causes all the trouble.

 Luckily, not all cats produce sufficient quantities of this protein to cause the allergic response.
 In fact, the Russian Blue cat is known to produce less Fel d 1 protein than most other cat breeds.

-So if you are worried about experiencing Russian blue cat allergies, you can rest easy knowing that the Russian Blue cat hypoallergenic verification means that you may still be able to have a pet cat safely after all!
-(3)
+So if you are worried about experiencing Russian blue cat allergies, you can rest easy.

-The cat Russian blue breed history suggests that this breed is remarkably free from inherited diseases and drug sensitivities.
-(4)
+The Russian Blue breed history suggests that this breed is remarkably free from inherited diseases and drug sensitivities.

 However, these cats do have known and documented predispositions to the following diseases and health issues: